Considering a trip to Florida in July and need the inside scoop on weather, things to do, beaches, events, and more? We’ve got you covered!

-Most visitors will be selecting a beach destination or going to a theme park for their vacation.
+Most visitors will be seeking a beach destination or a theme park for their vacation.
 Whether you choose Anna Maria Island or Panama City Beach, Florida’s quaint coastal towns are sure to please.
 The water and theme parks may also be busy, but a trip to the Most Magical Place on Earth is always worth the wait.

 This article is part of Roundtript’s series of expert Florida travel guides for every month of the year.